SmartObject

 Nette\Object

-provided access to reflection and annotations through methods getReflection()
+provided access to reflection and annotations through the methods getReflection()

 and